gisma/uavRmp/README.md

 Up to now the ```uavRmp``` package has been dedicated to low budget rtf-UAVs (ready-to-fly) as the DJI series that are supported by [Litchi](https://flylitchi.com/) and Pixhawk based platforms as the Yuneec UAVs or the outdated but still running 3DR Solo.

-The core planning tool ```makeAP``` (make arial flight plan) creates either intermediate flight control files for the DJI UAVs or ready to upload control files for the 3DR Solo.
+The core planning tool ```makeAP``` (make arial flight plan) creates either intermediate flight control files for the DJI UAVs or waypoint files for the PixHawk family.
+Furthermore the option `useMP` unifies flight planning for PixHawk based platforms and DJI consumer drones.  as it offers an easy conversion of surveys planned with `QgroundContro`l into the format readable by Litchi.
 ## News
+**NOTE:** The Litchi export for DJI Consumer drones is significantly improved now.

-**NOTE** Starting with Version 0.6.3 the `raster` package is removed and you need to provide the `terra` package `SpatRaster` format only.
+**NOTE:** Starting with Version 0.6.3 the `raster` package is removed and you need to provide the `terra` package `SpatRaster` format only.

 **NOTE:** You may use now the survey planning tool of `QGroundControl` or `Missionplanner` and convert it either to DJI compatible Litchi format or MavLink files.
 Both with safe flights to the mission start and RTH as well as task splitting.
 You will find an simple GUI interface calling `shiny::runApp(system.file("shiny/plan2litchi/", "/app.R", package = "uavRmp"))`.